The Epic Downfall Of The Casino That Was Supposed To Save Atlantic City

 Former Business Insider reporter Simone Foxman was there to photograph the Revel as it started.
 Here’s a look at how things have gone downhill.

-The $US2.2 billion dollar project started more than half a decade ago, when Morgan Stanley approached casino veteran Kevin DeSanctis, who is now Revel CEO.
+The $2.2 billion dollar project started a half decade ago, when Morgan Stanley approached casino veteran Kevin DeSanctis, who is now Revel CEO.

 The casino nearly didn't happen.
 Construction began in February of 2008, just a few months before the economy began to collapse.

 Casinos in particular were ravaged by the recession.
-From 2007 to 2011, gaming revenue declined by an average of 8.6%.
+From 2007 to 2011, gaming revenue declined by an average of 8.62 per cent.

-Governor Chris Christie and the State of New Jersey came to the rescue, and with the help of a $US261 million dollar tax credit and new loans, the casino moved forward.
+Governor Chris Christie and the State of New Jersey came to the rescue, and with the help of a $261 million dollar tax credit and new loans, the casino moved forward.

-It was a central part of Christie's plan to revitalize the area.
-He called it 'a game-changer for Atlantic City.'

 The idea behind the casino was to attract people looking to stay the night and do things other than gamble by fully taking advantage of the waterfront and beach.